Home LM is ? Quotes Studying Workshops Teachers Articles Store Training Payments Search Sitemap

 HELLE AXEL-NILSSON, LearningMethods Apprentice-Teacher:

-Rhythmics and Movement teacher at the Royal College of Music in Stockholm
+Rhythmics and Movement teacher at the Royal College of Music in Stockholm, Sweden

 The "LearningMethods" and "Patterns of Being" names and logos are trademarks of David Gorman,